 This paper adds to debates concerning the relationship between Higher Education (HE) and social class in contemporary British society.
 The suggestion that HE is only accessible to young people from certain social class backgrounds has been extensively examined in recent years, particularly in light of institutional re-organisation and the UK government's widening participation agenda.
 Whilst some studies have focused on social class and access to Higher Education, an analogous debate has arisen about the relationship between class and educational credentials.
 One contention is that changes in the graduate employment market means that middle-class privilege is no longer guaranteed through gaining a degree and therefore other means of ensuring class position must be located.
 In the UK, commentators have identified the pre-university Gap Year as one method of gaining 'an edge' over others in the competition for jobs.
 However, the mechanism by which this is achieved remains largely unexplored.
 This paper draws on qualitative research data with a sample of young people who had taken a pre-university Gap Year.
-Using a social action approach it demonstrates that these young people used talk about their experiences as a means of creating distinctions, but that these were primarily associated with psychosocial factors associated with age.
+Using a social distinctions, but that these were primarily associated with psychosocial factors associated with age.
 The paper considers the implications of this finding, arguing that it enables the expression, achievement and maintenance of class distinctions, without risking the possibility of seeming overtly classed.
 The paper concludes by positioning this research in theoretical debates about class and culture in contemporary, late modern societies.